- Depending on the type of payment stream you have, there are different selling rules, tax consequences and benefits to consider.

 Some payment streams, including annuities, guarantee money for retirement.
-But future payments can be sold if your financial circumstances change and you need cash now.
+A structured settlement can also provide you with a lifetime of scheduled payments.
+In both cases, future payments can be sold if your financial circumstances change, and you need the cash now.

 Some of the confusion stems from the way structured settlements are set up, which includes multiple entities and transactions, starting with the defendant’s transfer of the financial obligation to a subsidiary of an insurance company.